UocDev/UocDev/README.md

 # GitHub Experience
-In 2025 I started my first repository on GitHub, white Git or GitHub anything is possible to create, learning code together, building application together and tracking any changes in codes repo.
+In 2025 I started my first repository at GitHub. with Git or GitHub anything is possible to create, learning code together, building application together and tracking any changes in codes repo.

 # Where Have You Seen Me?
 You may have come across my work in the Discord/Roblox ecosystem.: